 When choosing what you want for your new gutter system, you have a variety of materials from which to select.
 Some of the more popular choices include aluminum, galvanized steel, copper, vinyl, and wood.
 And then there are so many other variables to choose from.
 So this rain gutter selection guide will help you make all the best choices for you.

 Aluminum is the most popular gutter material on the market because it is relatively inexpensive, durable, and you can paint to match the color of your house. this metal will not rust so it holds up for a long time.
 Besides being able to paint it, aluminum gutters come in a wide range of colors.
 So that way you won’t have to paint them if you don’t want to.
+Flat face gutters are trending popular right now in San Marcos CA because of their special appeal on modern home design.

 Steel gutter systems are usually galvanized, although stainless steel options exist as well.
 At AAA Pro 1 Rain Gutters we only carry Galvanized Steel.
 Galvanized steel gutters will eventually rust after 20-25 years.
 In contrast to its life span it’s a great choice based on its strength.
 Since steel is strong and durable it’s a popular option for areas that experience heavy weather or risk a possibility of heavy objects coming into contact with them.